anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 ```
 ![Alt text](image-11.png)

 ### 12. List the ID, name, last name and how many teachers are assigned to each person in charge.
 Then filter the managers who have a result of 0 since they are the managers who DO NOT have a teacher assigned.
-Rename the operation field as Cant_Teachers.
+Rename the operation field as Cant_Docentes.

 ```sql
 SELECT Encargado_ID, E.Nombre, E.Apellido, COUNT(DocentesID) AS Cant_Docentes